 More info: www.monicaaraya.org

-Olivia Sylvester, Ph.D., researches sustainable agriculture, food security, climate change, and environmental justice a feminist political ecology perspective.
-For more than a decade, she has worked in Costa Rica with Indigenous people, women, small-scale farmers, and youth on these topics.
-Her research is driven by social justice goals and she uses alternative methodologies (e.g., Indigenous, feminist).
-She has taught in higher education for over a decade in Canada, the United States, and in Costa Rica.
-Olivia is also an adjunct faculty at Long Island University (USA) and a member of the International Union for Conservation of Nature, the International Society of Ethnobiology, and the Intellectual Property Issues in Cultural Heritage Project.
+Olivia Sylvester, Ph.D., is the Head of the Environment, Development and Peace Department, and assistant professor at the University for Peace.
+She is also an adjunct professor for Long Island University and teaches in their Global Studies programme.
+In the last decade, Olivia’s research program has focused on food security, sustainable agriculture, climate change, environmental justice, and gender.
+Specifically, she works with Indigenous people, women, small-scale farmers, and youth on these topics.
+Her research is driven by social and environmental justice and she uses relevant methodologies (e.g., Indigenous, feminist) to achieve these goals.
+Olivia is also member of the International Union for Conservation of Nature, the International Society of Ethnobiology, and the Intellectual Property Issues in Cultural Heritage Project.
 Being active within these networks allows her to work at the interface of policy and practice.